oracle-livelabs/database/timesten/cache-introduction/07-prepare-cache/prepare-cache.md

 1 row found.
 ```

-9. Exit from ttIsql for both connections as OE and APPUSER users:
+7. Exit from ttIsql for both connections.

 ```
 <copy>